JvanKatwijk/SDRunoPlugin_drm/README.md

 ![overview](/drm-decoder.png?raw=true)

 -----------------------------------------------------------------------------
-Installing the plugin.
-READ THIS FIRST
+Installing the plugin  READ THIS FIRST
 -----------------------------------------------------------------------------

 The plugin is - as other plugins - developed under MSVC.
-Since DRM is a small band signal (up to 10 KHz in this plugin), the effective samplerate, used as input for the plugin is 62500 samples/second.
+Since DRM is a small band signal (up to 10 KHz in this plugin), the samplerate used as input for the plugin is *62500* samples/second.

 **On the main widget select samplerate 2000000, and decimation factor 32**.